• Skip to main content

 Serving Suggestions

 This glass noodle stir-fry is normally served as a main dish as it has everything you need.
-When we make this Thai recipe, we like to cook some Rice Paper Rolls as an appetizer.
+When we make this Thai recipe, we like to cook some Rice Paper Rolls or Veggie Spring rolls as appetizers.

 If you enjoy spicy food, we strongly recommend adding some chili sauce such as sriracha, chili flakes, or spicy oil.